 We passed through the village of Chimayo climbing the hill to Truchas (Spanish for Trout).
-Rapidly gaining elevation at this point the landscape changed to pristine hills of ponderosa pines and rust-colored tones of scrub oak in the undergrowth.
-Bare white highlights of lanky aspen, punctuated the vast square miles of pine trees in the (Kit) Carson National Forrest.
-Through the misty veil of condensation on the window we were afforded more than a subtle hint of what autumn in the high country of New Mexico looked like one month earlier.
+Rapidly gaining elevation the landscape changed to pristine hills of ponderosa pines and rust-colored tones of scrub oak in the undergrowth.
+Bare white highlights of lanky aspen, punctuated the vast square miles of pine trees in the Carson National Forrest.
+Through the misty veil of condensation on the window we were afforded more than a subtle hint of what autumn in the high country of New Mexico might have looked like one month earlier.

 Leaving Truchas for Penasco, the fog set in.
 The temperature dropped in the sparsely populated, mountain communities of Las Trampas and Picuris.
 The colder air outside the car became magically enhanced from the aroma of piñon and juniper burning in the fireplaces of scattered homes.
 At this very moment... sometimes you just know it, the mystery of things unknown and northern New Mexico took a very palpable hold on me.

 Not more that four years later, in the spring of 1988 that hold tightened and I moved to a small adobe building, with two fireplaces, in Talpa, NM and began stockpiling five cords of wood for what promised to be a cold winter that year."

 I look forward to sharing more of this magical landscape, people and architecture with you.

 4 hour half day - $250 - per person.